70% of women who have had three miscarriages will eventually have a baby.

 - Anatomical factors like a uterine septum, fibroids, or polyps can be detected by an X-ray of the uterine cavity (HSG).
 In some cases, a pelvic ultrasound or pelvic MRI is needed to further discern abnormalities noted on HSG.
 Many of these issues can be corrected with minimally invasive surgery.

 - Ovarian reserve: A lab to determine AMH level (Antimullerian hormone) may prove useful if this has not been done before.
 This number will reflect a woman’s ovarian reserve.
-Low AMH levels increase the risk for miscarriage and are typically lower as maternal age increases.
+Low AMH levels are associated with increased miscarriage risk, and are typically lower as maternal age increases.
 Couples may require the use of injectible FSH followed by progesterone suppositories to improve pregnancy rates.

 For more information, please watch Dr. Meyer’s video or read his blog on recurrent miscarriage (At the bottom of his blog, Dr. Meyer includes his opinion on how to complete a miscarriage – naturally or with a D and C procedure).